 “When I bought Rosemary’s Baby I saw in it an important motion picture,” Castle said.
 “I saw in it an event, I saw in it a breakthrough of the old-fashioned Hollywood; I saw for the first time that the possibility in this novel was so deep that possibly the audience was ready for it; I loved the property and I bought the property with my own money; I wanted to prove to the industry and my fellow peers that I could do something really brilliant.”

 Even after making a deal with Paramount Pictures, Castle was shocked when the studio insisted that Roman Polanski take the helm as director.
 Castle reluctantly stepped aside as director, but did serve as the film’s producer.
 The 1968 motion picture adaptation was a triumph, as Castle had predicted, but it was Polanski that got most of the credit.

 “William Castle influenced me basically by telling me when we started out we had no money that we had to turn ourselves into the marketing,” said filmmaker John Waters.
 “I go out on the road to promote my films, because I still want people to see them.
 And William Castle certainly set the example to me of how to do it and have a good time and not take yourself too seriously and never be pretentious about it.”

-William Castle died on May 31, 1977 of a heart attack.
-He was 63-years-old.
+William Castle’s last picture came in the aforementioned Bug.
+Castle passed away on May 31, 1977 of a heart attack.
+He was 63 years old.
 His legacy lives on in his vast contributions to cinema, particularly the horror film genre, and from his incredibly gifted gimmicks that captured the imagination of an entire generation and those that followed.